zzh8829/yolov3-tf2/docs/training_voc.md

 	--num_classes 20 \
 	--mode fit --transfer none \
 	--batch_size 16 \
-	--epochs 3 \
+	--epochs 10 \
 ```

-I have tested this works 100% with correct loss and converging over time
+I have tested this works 100% with correct loss and converging over time.
 Each epoch takes around 10 minutes on single AWS p2.xlarge (Nvidia K80 GPU) Instance.

+You might see warnings or error messages during training, they are not critical dont' worry too much about them.
+There might be a long wait time between each epoch becaues we are calculating validation loss.

 ### 4. Inference